 WHY GO TO LISBON?

-Why visit Lisbon?
+Why go to Lisbon?
 Lisbon has everything you are looking for – there are a tons of spectacular viewpoints, gourmet restaurants, art, museums, historical sites.
 There are also many options for fun trips just outside the city.
 Lisbon is Portugal’s charming and lively capital which has embraced authenticity and passed on building stuffy skyscrapers.

-Check out the Travel Honey LISBON PHOTO GALLERY.
+See awesome Lisbon sights in the Travel Honey LISBON PHOTO GALLERY

 View the PORTUGAL COUNTRY OVERVIEW for everything else.